cailleach1310/ares-economy-plugin/readme.md

 * A daily cron job checks current economy blocks on players and removes those that have expired.
 It sends a mail notification to players and creates a block expiry job for admin.
 * Achievements are awarded for setting a limit or for completing a financial transaction for the first time.
 * A factors route for the website to show the configured factors and modifiers, similar to the system pages that show groups and fs3skills.
+* House Management route for admin to track econ and status of houses.
+* House Overview route for admin and those that have the required permissions to view house economy and status page of a house.
+* econ/house command for those with permission.
+* econ/set can now also be used by those with the required permission to set econ for NPCs (-> house economy).

 ## Screenshots